threesquared/sonos-sabotage/README.md

 Sonos Sabotage is a CLI tool for waging cyberwarfare in the office.
-It contains a number of different modes that take various covert and overt actions to disrupt or disable playback on Sonos devices within the local network.
+It contains a number of different modes that take various covert and overt actions to disrupt, disable or control playback on Sonos devices within the local network.

 ## Installation